jasonsuk/ds-starbucks/README.md

     | clf_linearsvc.pkl    | SVM           |  71.86%  |  0.72/0.72 |

     <br>
-    **NOTE** : the performance may vary 1-2%
+    <b>NOTE</b> : the performance may vary 1-2%

-    For this dataset, a classifier model built with random forest performed the best with the accuracy of 82% and f1-score of 82% and similar performance was observed with decision tree.
+    For this dataset, a classifier model built with decision tree performed the best with the accuracy of 83% and f1-score of 82% and similar performance was observed with random forest.

     On the other hand, support vector classifier (linear without kernel) did not produce a good result despite computationally expensive operations.